Deborah1-art/LITA-PROJECT/README.md

 ```

 ### Data Visualization

+Below are some visualization done on data using Power BI:

   ![Average sales by month 2](<Average sales by month 2.png>)
   ![Total sales by month 2](<Total sales by month 2.png>)
   ![Total sales by product 2](<Total sales by product 2.png>)